 Years later I met an ex-Navy man who had been attached to the Mare Island Navy Yard at the time Birmingham came in for repairs after the battle to save Princeton.
 He told me that civilian workers brought in to clean up Birmingham so it could be repaired actually refused to do the job.
 The stench of rotting flesh, even after three months, was too awful.
 A crew of naval enlisted men was assigned to the job.

-Despite Princeton’s punishment, however, and even after that final tremendous explosion, the carrier was still afloat without even a list.
-Her buoyancy probably was provided by the side blisters that contributed greatly to her marvelous stability.
+Despite Princeton‘s punishment, however, and even after that final tremendous explosion, the carrier was still afloat without even a list.
+Its buoyancy probably was provided by the side blisters that contributed greatly to its marvelous stability.

 Princeton‘s skipper grudgingly gave orders to his damage-control party to abandon ship for the destroyer Gatling.
 The gallant light carrier was to be scuttled by torpedoes.

-Irwin fired her first torpedo from 2,500 yards to no effect.
-A minute later she fired a second torpedo, again with no effect.
+Irwin fired its first torpedo from 2,500 yards to no effect.
+A minute later it fired a second torpedo, again with no effect.
 Two minutes later, Irwin fired a third torpedo that ran true for 1,500 yards but reversed course, U-turning right down the pipe back toward Irwin.
 The destroyer was forced to outrun its own torpedo on less than healthy engines.
-Three minutes later, Irwin tried again, firing her fourth and fifth torpedoes, both of which missed.
-Later examination showed that Irwin’s torpedo tubes had been seriously damaged during her earlier encounters with Princeton.
+Three minutes later, Irwin tried again, firing its fourth and fifth torpedoes, both of which missed.
+Later examination showed that Irwin‘s torpedo tubes had been seriously damaged during its earlier encounters with Princeton.

 The destruction of the carrier was finally assigned to Reno.
-The anti-aircraft cruiser fired two torpedoes into Princeton’s main magazine, where some 70 tons of explosives were stored, triggering an enormous explosion.
+The anti-aircraft cruiser fired two torpedoes into Princeton‘s main magazine, where some 70 tons of explosives were stored, triggering an enormous explosion.
 Princeton disappeared under the waves of the Pacific in about 45 seconds.
-She didn’t die easily.
-She was a tough old ship. *
+It didn’t die easily.
+It was a tough old ship. *

 Author Harry Popham writes from his home in Fountain Valley, Calif.
 For further reading, he suggests: The War in the Pacific from Pearl Harbor to Tokyo Bay, by Harry A. Gailey; and Clash of Titans: World War II At Sea, by Walter J. Boyne.[ TOP ] [ Cover ]